Florida Museum of Natural History: Mammalogy

-Since 1992, the mammalogy collection at Dickinson Hall has undergone rapid growth and expansion.
-Between 1979 and 2007, the collection has doubled, increasing from 14,000 to over 30,000 specimens.
+Throughout its history, the mammalogy collection at Dickinson Hall has undergone rapid growth and expansion.
+As of 1973, the collection included nearly 16,000 specimens, and the recorded growth for 1972-1979 was 290 specimens per year, per the survey of North American collections of recent mammals.
+The average growth rate of the collection between 1984-1989 was 800 specimens per year, and, between 1989 and 1994, it was 640 specimens per year.
+Between 1979 and 2007, the collection doubled, increasing from 14,000 to over 30,000 specimens.
 Since 2002, the Florida Museum has acquired the University of Miami's cetacean collection and the U.S. Fish and Wildlife Service's manatee collection.

-The mammalogy collection has roughly 30,618 cataloged specimens and approximately 1,000 non-cataloged specimens.
+As of 2026, the mammalogy collection has over 38,000 cataloged specimens, all of which can be browsed online.
 It consists primarily of skins and skulls, although entire skeletons have been prepared from all specimens acquired since 1992.
-There are 205 large tanned skins and 4,500, roughly 16% of the collection, has been preserved in fluid.
-The collection is preponderated by small mammals, primarily rodents and bats, from the southeastern US, the Caribbean, Latin America, South-America and 2,600 specimens from Pakistan.
+There are 205 large tanned skins and 6,900 specimens, roughly 19% of the collection, have been preserved in fluid.
+The collection is preponderated by small mammals, primarily rodents (over 21,500) and bats (over 7,700) from the southeastern US, the Caribbean, Latin America, South-America, including roughly 2,750 rodent specimens from Pakistan.

-An important component of the mammalogy collection is the marine mammal collection, consisting of 310 manatee, dolphin and over five hundred whales.
-The large size of the collection is the result of a long-term cooperative effort with the U.S. National Biological Service's Sirenia research project, Marine Mammal Stranding Network, researchers David and Melba Caldwell, and Marineland of Florida.
+An important component of the mammalogy collection is the marine mammal collection, consisting, as of 2026, of over 300 manatees and over 800 dolphins and whales.
+The large size of the collection is the result of a long-term cooperative effort with the USGS's Sirenia research project, Marine Mammal Stranding Network, researchers David and Melba Caldwell, and Marineland of Florida.
 Other major collections that have been acquired and/or cataloged over the past 15 years include: